A Place for Mom

 Remember: Your needs as a caregiver matter too

-If your loved one’s dementia behaviors have progressed to the point where you cannot manage them alone, help is available.
+However, if your loved one’s dementia behaviors have progressed to the point where you cannot manage them alone, long-term help is also available.
 Senior care options like home care or memory care can help relieve some of the caregiving burden while also helping to keep your loved one safe.

 If you are feeling resentment, anxiety, or depression, seek help.
 A caregiver support group, counselor, friend, or family member can offer camaraderie and advice.